translunar/closed_loop/README.md

     source .venv/bin/activate
     pip install -r requirements.txt
-    python world.py 5.0 && python plotter.py
+    python world.py 10.0 5.0 && python plotter.py

-Note that the mandatory argument for `world.py` is the desired position of the mass.
+Note that the mandatory arguments for `world.py` are:
+* the simulation duration (in units of time)
+* the desired position of the mass (PID controller setpoint)

 The simulation is defined in `world.py` in `__main__`.